A-lan-Z/datahub-parser-testing/ERROR_ANALYSIS_TABLE.md

 # Error Analysis Report

 **Purpose:** This document provides a detailed analysis of parser errors encountered during the processing of SQL statements.
-It maps unique error types to their root causes and offers technical explanations to guide resolution efforts.
+It maps unique error types to their root causes.

 **Date:** November 26, 2025

 ---

-## 1. Executive Summary
+## 1. Summary

-The following table provides a high-level overview of the identified error categories.
-Detailed analysis for each category follows in Section 2.

 | ID | Error Category | Error Pattern Summary | Count |
 |:---|:---|:---|:---|